Financial Results

 Consolidated Statement of Financial Position

-Total assets (Group) as at 30 June 2025 were $58.4 million, increased by approximately $0.4 million from $58.0 million as at 31 December 2024.
+Total assets (Group) as at 31 December 2025 were $60.9 million, increased by approximately $2.9 million from $58.0 million as at 31 December 2024.

-The increase was due to –
+The increase was mainly attributable to -

 The above increases were partially offset by -

-• decrease in inventory by $0.3 million resulting from ongoing efforts to streamline our inventory management process so as to better and effectively manage our inventory holding.
+- decrease in inventory by $0.1 million resulting from ongoing efforts to streamline our inventory management process so as to better and effectively manage our inventory holding.

-Total liabilities (Group) as at 30 June 2025 were $17.0 million, increased by approximately $1.0 million from $16.0 million as at 31 December 2024.
+Total liabilities (Group) as at 31 December 2025 were $20.0 million, increased by $4.0 million from $16.0 million as at 31 December 2024.

 Consolidated Statement of Cash Flows

-Net cash from financing activities was largely generated from the drawdown of bank loans granted by financial institutions mainly to finance the Property acquisition.
-These inflows were offset by the repayment of lease liabilities, servicing of monthly interest payments, as well as the payment of dividend made to the shareholders of the Company in April 2025.
+Net cash from financing activities in FY 2025 was largely derived from the drawdown of bank loans obtained from financial institutions, mainly to finance the acquisition of the Property.
+These inflows were partially offset by the repayment of lease liabilities, payment of dividends to the non-controlling shareholder of a subsidiary and servicing of monthly interest obligations.
+In addition, there was payment of dividend made to the shareholders of the Company in April 2025.

 VARIANCE FROM PROSPECT STATEMENT